JuliaDocs/Documenter.jl/test/examples/src/man/tutorial.md

 div(1, 0)
 ```

-Make sure that STDOUT is in the right place (#484):
+Make sure that stdout is in the right place (#484):

 ```@repl 1
 println("---") === nothing